Darnethal0z/Anweddol-server/docs/source/administration_guide/access_token.md

 This feature can be enabled or disabled.

-Being disabled by default, you can enable it by changing the `enabled` field value for `True` :
+Being disabled by default, you can enable it in the configuration file `/etc/anweddol/config.yaml` by changing the affiliated `enabled` field value for `True` :

 ```
 [...]
-  # List of allowed / denied IPs
-  # Specify any IPs with 'any'
-  allowed_ip_list:
-    - any
-  denied_ip_list: []

 # ---
-# Access token parameters
+# Access token parameters.
-token_authentication:
+access_token:

-  # Enable this feature or not
+  # Enable this feature or not.
-  # If this value is set to 'false', all parameters below will be ignored
-  enabled: True # <----- Here
+  enabled: False <----- here

+  # Access token database file path.
+  access_token_database_file_path: /etc/anweddol/credentials/access_token.db

 [...]
 ```